Bankruptcy

 There is no automatic discharge from bankruptcy in Singapore.
 Typically, first-time bankrupts may be discharged in three to seven years.
 The Official Assignee (OA) may discharge the bankrupt from bankruptcy, after taking into consideration certain factors, such as whether the bankrupt has met the Target Contribution (TC).

-To find out more about bankruptcy, please visit the Ministry of Law - Insolvency Office website.
+To find out more about bankruptcy in Singapore, please visit the Ministry of Law - Insolvency Office website.